Blog > Diets, Breakfast, Gluten-Free

 What Cereals Are Gluten Free

-Gluten-free cereals have gained much attention recently because of the growing awareness of gluten intolerance and celiac disease.
-Gluten is a protein found in barley, wheat, and rye and can cause digestive issues, inflammation, and other health problems in some individuals.
-For this reason, people who are sensitive to gluten or who have celiac disease should avoid foods containing it, including many types of cereal.
+In recent years, gluten-free cereals have gained popularity due to the rising awareness of gluten intolerance and celiac disease.
+Gluten, a protein found in wheat, barley, and rye, can cause digestive discomfort, inflammation, and other health issues for those sensitive to it.
+As a result, individuals with gluten intolerance or celiac disease must avoid foods containing gluten, including many conventional cereals.

 Key Takeaways